Starting from:

 Day07

-Keep departure day calm and simple.
-Enjoy a slow morning in Reykjavik with time for a final coffee, a short waterfront stroll, or any last-minute shopping on Laugavegur.
-Then transfer to Keflavik Airport with plenty of time for check-in and security.
+Keep your final morning relaxed with time for a last coffee in Reykjavík, a short waterfront stroll, or some final shopping along Laugavegur.
+When ready, transfer to Keflavík Airport with ample time for check-in and security.

-If your flight schedule allows, add a final stop on the Reykjanes Peninsula for lava fields and coastal views, or unwind with a soak at the Blue Lagoon before heading to the terminal.
+If your flight schedule allows, consider a stop on the Reykjanes Peninsula for lava fields and coastal views, or unwind with a soak at the Blue Lagoon before heading to the terminal and concluding your Iceland adventure.

 Hallgrimskirkja, Reykjavik © Ververidis Vasilis/Shutterstock